Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Introduction

 \subsection{A classification of irreducible holonomic modules}

 The existence of pull-back and push-forward functors for holonomic modules allows one to give a general classification of irreducible holonomic modules.
 This is done in Section~\ref{sec:classifcationholonomic}.
 In order to state the main result, we introduce some definitions.
-A subgroup $P$ of $W$ is said to be parabolic if it is the stabilizer of some point $x \in X$.
-The $W$-connected components $\St$ of the locally closed subset of $X$ consisting of points with stabilizer conjugate to $P$, as $P$ runs over all conjugacy classes of parabolics, defines a finite stratification (the stabilizer stratification) of $X$.

-Let $N = N_W(P)$ be the normalizer of $P$ in $W$.
-A smooth affine subset $Z$ of a stratum $\St$ is said to be \textit{parallelizable} if its normal bundle $\mc{N}_{X/Z}$ is $P$-equivariantly trivial and $n(Z) = Z$ or $n(Z) \cap Z = \emptyset$ for each $n \in N$; see Definition~\ref{defn:admissibleset} for the precise definition.
+A subgroup $\Pa$ of $W$ is said to be parabolic if it is the stabilizer of some point $x \in X$.
+The $W$-connected components $\St$ of the locally closed subset of $X$ consisting of points with stabilizer conjugate to $\Pa$, as $\Pa$ runs over all conjugacy classes of parabolics, define a finite stratification (the stabilizer stratification) of $X$.
+Let $N = N_W(\Pa)$ be the normalizer of $\Pa$ in $W$.
+A smooth affine subset $Z$ of a stratum $\St$ is said to be \textit{parallelizable} if its normal bundle $\mc{N}_{X/Z}$ is $\Pa$-equivariantly trivial and $n(Z) = Z$ or $n(Z) \cap Z = \emptyset$ for each $n \in N$; see Definition~\ref{defn:admissibleset} for the precise definition.
 The support of an irreducible holonomic module is the closure of the $W$-saturation of some parallelizable subset.